HamzaZaher/FindYourHat/README.md

 # FindYourHat
->in this project, I built an interactive terminal game.
+in this project, I built an *interactive terminal game*.
 The scenario is that the player has lost their hat in a field full of holes, and they must navigate back to it without falling down one of the holes or stepping outside of the field.